utilmeta/utype/docs/en/guide/cls.md

 ## Other declaration methods

-In the previous example, we only introduced the use of inheritance Schema to define data classes, in fact, there are two ways to declare data classes in utype.
+In the previous example, we only introduced the use of inheritance Schema to define dataclasses, in fact, there are two ways to declare dataclasses in utype.

 1. Inherit the base class of the predefined dataclass
 2. Make your own using `@utype.dataclass` decorators